maliput/delphyne_gui/README.md

-# Delphyne-gui
+# delphyne_gui

-This is the repository for Delphyne GUI, a front-end visualizer for Delphyne.
+This is the repository for Delphyne GUI, a front-end visualizer for `delphyne`.

 ## Build